 When does it all start?

-The men's tournament kicks off in London on July 17th when the Oval Invincibles host the Welsh Fire, while the women start five days later on July 22nd with Birmingham Phoenix taking on the Manchester Originals in Worcester.
+The men's tournament kicks off in London on July 22nd when the Oval Invincibles host the Manchester Originals, while the women's starts one day before on July 21st.

 Click here to book hospitality at the Oval for The Hundred.